 Introduction

 Millets, a diverse group of small-seeded grains, have gained global recognition for their nutritional value, resilience, and ability to support sustainable agriculture.
-Popular varieties include pearl millet (bajra), finger millet (ragi), foxtail millet, and proso millet.
+Popular varieties included pearl millet (bajra), finger millet (ragi), foxtail millet, and proso millet.
 Unlike conventional cereals, millets require minimal irrigation, are resistant to pests, and can thrive in harsh environmental conditions, making them ideal for regions facing water scarcity and unpredictable weather patterns (FAO, 2023).
 Due to their high fiber content, complex carbohydrates, and rich mineral profile, they are increasingly being recommended as an alternative to refined grains, particularly for individuals seeking gluten-free and nutrient-dense diets.

 Recognizing the growing importance of millets, the United Nations declared 2023 as the International Year of Millets (IYM) to encourage global adoption of these nutrient-rich grains (UN, 2023).
 Governments worldwide, including India’s National Food Security Mission (NFSM) and Poshan Abhiyaan, have been actively promoting millet consumption as a means to combat malnutrition, enhance food diversity, and ensure long-term agricultural sustainability (Ministry of Agriculture, 2023).

 Globally, pearl millet ranks as the sixth most significant cereal crop after rice (Oryza sativa), wheat (Triticum aestivum), maize (Zea mays), barley (Hordeum vulgare), and sorghum (Sorghum bicolor), serving as a staple for over 90 million people (Srivastava et al., 2020a).
-It is extensively cultivated on approximately 30 million hectares, primarily in the semi-arid tropical regions of Asia and Africa, where it not only serves as a primary food source but also plays a critical role in animal feed and fodder production, accounting for nearly 50 per cent of global millet output.
+It is extensively cultivated on approximately 30 million hectares, primarily in the semi-arid tropical regions of Asia and Africa, where it is not only serves as a primary food source but also plays a critical role in animal feed and fodder production, accounting for nearly 50 per cent of global millet output.
 Unlike other cereals, pearl millet requires minimal agricultural inputs while delivering higher economic returns, making it an attractive option for resource poor farmers in regions facing declining soil fertility and erratic rainfall patterns (Nambiar et al., 2011).To unlock pearl millet’s full potential, it is essential to identify the barriers in marketing, assess how these challenges impact the overall market, and find sustainable solutions that improve efficiency and profitability for all stakeholders.
 In this view the study was taken up.

 Objective